 - New debt – Inheriting a property can feel like a financial boon.
 But if you refinance, you’ll almost inevitably be adding to your overall debt.

-Many heirs consider financing to buy out their co-heirs.
+Many heirs consider a refinance on inherited property to buy out other heirs.
 If everyone agrees to the terms and you can qualify for a favorable new mortgage, then refinancing is one possibility.
 But what if you want to avoid the debt, the lengthy process, and the tough conversations?

 Enter EasyKnock.
 We offer alternatives to traditional real estate solutions that allow owners (including co-heirs) to convert their equity to cash by selling the home to us.
 Then, you can remain in the home as a renter while you decide how to proceed, possibly saving you time and money in the long run.
 Contact us today to learn more and see if you qualify.